alexlayton/fyp/site/_posts/2012-11-11-Data-Structures.md

 date: 2012-11-11 16:56:49
 ---

 Data structures are important, so for my project I have tried to come up with a data structure that stores all the data I need in both an efficient and intuitive way.
 The first thing I did was to creating objects for the data I was going to store - Reminders.
-At it's core, a reminder has a location, a date when the reminder needs to be fired and a payload - the message the reminder is to display.
+At its core, a reminder has a location, a date when the reminder needs to be fired and a payload - the message the reminder is to display.
 Here's the header file;

 {% highlight objc %}